Onestop-advanceAI/Onestop-advanceAI/README.md

 - How to get result?
 - How to do integration?
-- Best practices for KYC.
+- Best practices for Know Your Customer(KYC).
-- Best practices for AML.
+- Best practices for Anti Money Laundering(AML).

 # For Advanced Customers
-- How to do Anti Money Laundering(AML)?
+- How to do AML monitoring.

 # Helpful links